mindspore-ai/docs/tutorials/source_en/beginner/train.md

     print(f"Test: \n Accuracy: {(100*correct):>0.1f}%, Avg loss: {test_loss:>8f} \n")
 ```

-We pass the instantiated loss function and optimizer into `train_loop` and `test_loop`, train it for 3 rounds and output loss and Accuracy to see the performance change.
+We pass the instantiated loss function and optimizer into `train_loop` and `test_loop`, train it for 3 epochs and output loss and Accuracy to see the performance change.

 ```python
 loss_fn = nn.CrossEntropyLoss()